D4rk-5ky/Syncerate/commented_code_map.md

 2. logs extra arguments and argv details;
 3. starts `ssh_command()`;
 4. performs at most one stale-resume retry;
+5. when enabled, gives each dataset its own `app_config.broken_pipe_retry_count` allowance and waits `app_config.broken_pipe_retry_wait_seconds` before every retry;
+6. records and skips only that pair after its configured Broken Pipe retry allowance is exhausted;
-5. closes the child;
+7. closes the child;
-6. converts signal termination to `128 + signal`;
+8. converts signal termination to `128 + signal`;
-7. preserves the real Syncoid exit code;
+9. preserves the real Syncoid exit code for other failures;
-8. ignores a nonzero code only when the specific missing-destroy-snapshot condition was recognized.
+10. ignores a nonzero code only when the specific missing-destroy-snapshot condition was recognized.

-No transfer is started in parallel, preserving the existing sequential behavior.
+The function returns `ReplicationSummary`. `broken_pipe_retries_used` is initialized inside the dataset loop, so every dataset pair receives the full configured retry count independently.
+No transfer is started in parallel, preserving sequential behavior.

 ## `syncerate/app.py`